Are Cross Pens Made in China? Here's the Truth.

 Cross is no longer a brand we can recommend for shoppers specifically looking for products not made in China.
 The mainstream product line is manufactured in China, and the company is not transparent about this on its website or in its marketing.

-If you want an American-made pen at a similar price point, Skillcraft (made in the USA and manufactured in AbilityOne workshops) is worth a look.
+If you want an American-made pen at a similar price point, Skilcraft (made in the USA and manufactured in AbilityOne workshops) is worth a look.
 If you want a premium writing instrument from a non-Chinese manufacturer, Lamy (Germany), Kaweco (Germany), Platinum (Japan), and Pilot (Japan) all maintain clear domestic manufacturing and offer excellent alternatives to Cross at comparable or lower price points.
 Check out the earlier post on Fountain Pens Not Made in China.

 Cross has a great story.
 It’s just not being made in the same place that story was written.

-Last verified: March 2026.
+Last verified: April 2026.
 If you spot updated country-of-origin information on Cross packaging or official communications, let us know.

 Share: